InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 ### Authors

 This survey was conducted by Dr. Klaas-Jan Stol of Lero—the Irish Software Research Centre, and Dr. Tim Yao of Nokia.
 Dr. Bora Caglayan of Lero contributed to the survey design.

-Any questions regarding this survey can be sent to: klaas-jan.stol@lero.ie